Dmitry Bortniansky

 Bortniansky, who has been compared to Palestrina, is known today for his liturgical works and prolific contributions to the genre of choral concertos.
 He was one of the "Golden Three" of his era, alongside Artemy Vedel and Maxim Berezovsky.
 Bortniansky was so popular in the Russian Empire that his figure was represented in 1862 in the bronze monument of the Millennium of Russia in the Novgorod Kremlin.
-He composed in many different musical styles, including choral compositions in French, Italian, Latin, German, and Church Slavonic.
+He composed in many musical styles, including choral works in French, Italian, Latin, German, and Church Slavonic.

 Biography

 Early years

 Dmitry Bortniansky was born on 28 October 1751 in the city of Glukhov, Cossack Hetmanate, Russian Empire (present-day Hlukhiv, Sumy Oblast, Ukraine).
 His father was Stefan Skurat (or Shkurat), a Lemko-Rusyn Orthodox religious refugee from the village of Bartne in the Małopolska region of Poland.
 Skurat served as a Cossack under Kirill Razumovski; he was entered in the Cossack register in 1755.
 Dmitry's mother was of Cossack origin; her name after her first marriage was Marina Dmitrievna Tolstaya, as a widow of a Russian landlord Tolstoy, who lived in Glukhov.

 At age seven, Dmitry's prodigious talent at the local church choir opened him the opportunity to move to Saint Petersburg, the capital of the empire, and join the Imperial Chapel Choir.
 Dmitry's half-brother Ivan Tolstoy also sang with the Imperial Chapel Choir.
 Dmitry studied music and composition under the guidance of the Imperial Chapel Choir director Baldassare Galuppi.
 In 1769 Galuppi left for Italy and took the boy with him.